YunoHost/doc/packaging_apps_arguments_format.md

 ### Path

-This type will ask the user to chose an url path (generally to happen it to a domain) like "/path/to/my/app"
+This type will ask the user to chose an URL path (generally to happen it to a domain) like "/path/to/my/app"

 Example in toml: